amiceli/papierjs/readme.md

 ## Using papercss

-**papierjs** use papercss style by only in shadow root.
+**papierjs** uses papercss style only in shadow root.
 So you don't need to import papercss.

-And papercss global style isn't applied on your website.
+Papercss style isn't applied on your website.

 ## Install